spagnuolocarmine/playground-mpi/markdowns/cap1/intro_hw.md

 ## Compilation and execution

 The details of compiling and running the program depend on your system, so you may need to check with a local expert.
-However, recall that when we need to be explicit, we’ll assume that we’re using a text editor to write the program source, and the command line to compile and run.
+However, recall that when we need to be explicit, we’ll assume that we’re using a text editor to write the program source and the command line to compile and run.
 Many systems use a command called _mpicc_ for compilation:

 ```bash
 $ mpicc −o mpi hello.c
 ```

-Typically, mpicc is a script that’s a wrapper for the C compiler.
+Typically, ```mpicc``` is a script that’s a wrapper for the C compiler.
 A wrapper script is a script whose main purpose is to run some program.
 In this case, the program is the C compiler.
 However, the wrapper simplifies the running of the compiler by telling it where to find the necessary header files and which libraries to link with the object file.

-Many systems also support program startup with mpiexec or mpirun:
+Many systems also support program startup with ```mpiexec``` or ```mpirun```:

 ```bash
 $ mpirun −np <number of processes> mpi